boostorg/graph/doc/read_graphviz.rst

 Building the GraphViz Readers
 -----------------------------
-To use the GraphViz readers, you will need to build and link against the "bgl-viz" library.
+To use the GraphViz readers, you will need to build and link against the "boost_graph" library.
 The library can be built by following the `Boost Jam Build Instructions`_ for the subdirectory ``libs/graph/build``.

 Deprecated Readers